utxo-company/bullet/paper/bullet.typ

 4. The resulting message can be signed by any supported key type
 5. The signature can be provided to the transaction without changing the message hash

-This technical approach is the only viable method for supporting these additional signature schemes within the constraints of the system.
-While broader protocol-level interoperability features are not currently implemented, wallet integrations are in development to provide seamless experiences across different blockchain ecosystems.
+This approach represents a tradeoff: it enables cross-chain key compatibility but provides less control than traditional transaction signing since users sign only the inputs, outputs, and fees rather than the complete transaction hash including metadata.

+While broader protocol-level interoperability features are not currently implemented and specific wallet integrations are not yet in development, the key compatibility layer provides an important foundation for future cross-chain user experiences.
+When implemented in wallets, this would allow users to access and manage Cardano assets using the same wallet interface and keys they already use for other blockchains.

 == Sequencer Ordering